Tata Nexon: Second facelift (2023)

 The second facelift of Nexon was unveiled on 14 September 2023.

 It receives a redesigned front fascia inspired by the Tata Curvv concept, a redesigned rear end with a full-width LED light bar, new features such as a larger 10.25-inch touchscreen, and a two-spoke steering wheel with an illuminated Tata logo.

+It is also the first car to get illuminated logo on steering wheel in India.
 The Nexon facelift also received a standard 6 airbags, 10.25-inch full-digital instrument cluster, 360-degree camera, telematics, wireless charger, ventilated front seats, air purifier, electronic gear shifter, and others.

 The Nexon facelift grade levels are renamed, which are Smart, Smart+, Smart+ (S), Pure, Pure (S), Creative, Creative+, Creative+ (S), Fearless, Fearless (S), and Fearless+ (S) grades.
 The '+' denotes optional packages, while (S) refers to a sunroof option.
-The 1.2-liter turbo-petrol engine becomes available with four gearbox options: a 5-speed manual, a 6-speed manual, a 6-speed AMT, and a 7-speed dual-clutch automatic with paddle shifters, depending on the variant.
+The Tata Nexon is offered with three engine options: a 1.2-litre turbo-petrol, a 1.5-litre diesel, and a 1.2-litre turbo-petrol CNG.
+Depending on the engine and variant, transmission options include manual, automated manual (AMT), and dual-clutch automatic (DCT) gearboxes that is a 5-speed manual, a 6-speed manual, a 6-speed AMT, and a 7-speed dual-clutch automatic with paddle shifters, depending on the variant.